suprafrontal/hemato.ai.docs/source/index.html.md

 ```

-### 5. Get The Report for a Peripheral Blood Smear Study
+### 5. Get The Report for a Detection Task
-You can get the latest version of the report by making a GET call.
+You can get the latest version of the reports by making a GET call.
 In cases that there are multiple revisions and you want to get an earlier version of the report you need to specify the version.